 - Complete Master’s degree – 1 year

 These are just some of my long-term goals.
 In 2018 I made finishing my degree a priority and now I only have 1 class left.
 It was the low-hanging fruit so to speak of what was important to me.
-One important aspect of prioritizing goals is to pick complimentary goals.
+One important aspect of prioritizing goals is to pick complementary goals.
 Finishing my degree will help me earn a promotion at work, and having more technical knowledge helps me to be a better blogger.
+Your short and long term goals need to flow together.

 More examples of